This article has been significantly updated June 18, to include information from the new PPP Forgiveness Application.

 There is a lot to digest here and hopefully it will make sense once you approach it methodically.
 In this article, we provide both background information as well as details on specific questions related to the application when that information is available in official guidance.

 Before we dive into details, let’s quickly review the Paycheck Protection Program (PPP) loan program.
 It is an SBA loan program under the SBA 7(a) program, and was created by the CARES Act that became law March 27, 2020.
+On June 5, 2020 the President signed the Paycheck Protection Program Flexibility Act.
+Then on June 16, 2020 Treasury released a new PPP Forgiveness Application and instructions.

 The basic premise of PPP is that business owners—including those who are self-employed—can apply for a loan of 2.5 times their average monthly payroll.
 Once they get the loan they are to spend the funds during a specific period of time (soon after they get the loan) on approved expenses—mostly for payroll—and if they do so, they can apply to have the entire amount forgiven.